cotes2020/jekyll-theme-chirpy/README.md

 Before the deployment begins, checkout the file `_config.yml` and make sure the `url` is configured correctly.
 Furthermore, if you prefer the [**project site**](https://help.github.com/en/github/working-with-github-pages/about-github-pages#types-of-github-pages-sites) and don't use a custom domain, or you want to visit your website with a base url on a web server other than **GitHub Pages**, remember to change the `baseurl` to your project name that starting with a slash, e.g, `/project-name`.

-Now you can now choose ONE of the following methods to deploy your website.
+Now you can choose ONE of the following methods to deploy your Jekyll site.

 #### Deploy on GitHub Pages

 For security reasons, GitHub Pages build runs on `safe` mode, which restricts us from using plugins to generate additional page files.
 Therefore, we can use **GitHub Actions** to build the site, store the built site files on a new branch, and use that branch as the source of the GH Pages service.

+Quickly check the files needed for GitHub Actions build:

-Ensure your Jekyll site has the file `/.github/workflows/pages-deploy.yml`.
+  1. Ensure your Jekyll site has the file `/.github/workflows/pages-deploy.yml`.
 Otherwise, create a new one and fill in the contents of the [workflow file][workflow], and the value of the `on.push.branches` should be the same as your repo's default branch name.

+  2. Ensuer your Jekyll site has file `/tools/test.sh` and `/tools/deploy.sh`.
+Otherwise, copy them from this repo to your Jekyll site.

 [workflow]:https://github.com/cotes2020/jekyll-theme-chirpy/blob/master/.github/workflows/pages-deploy.yml.hook

-Rename your repoistory to `<GH-USERNAME>.github.io` on GitHub.
+Next, rename your repoistory to `<GH-USERNAME>.github.io` on GitHub.

-And then publish your site by:
+And then publish your Jekyll site by:

   1. Push any commit to remote to trigger the GitHub Actions workflow.
 Once the build is complete and successful, a new remote branch named `gh-pages` will appear to store the built site files.